corujautx/Announce/Readme.md

 - Click on the `+` button under the "Embedded Binaries" section.
 - Add the downloaded `Announce.framework`.
 - And that's it!

+## Acknowledgments

+Helio Costa for helping me with the color palette for errors, warnings, information and success

 ## Usage